 The amount of payments and the type of benefits provided under the CIC Plan vary based on the employee's position and include cash severance payments based on base salary and bonus, accelerated vesting of equity awards, and payment for continued coverage under group health plans.
 Specifically, each Named Executive Officer is entitled to a base compensation severance benefit that is equal to the individual's base salary plus the individual's target bonus payment for the year, which amount is then multiplied by 2 for Mr. Davis and 1.5 for Dr. Stankovic, Mr. Kim, Ms. Ridloff and Mr. Yang.
 In addition, the Named Executive Officers are also eligible to receive a pro-rated portion of the target bonus for the year in which the change in control occurs.
 Under the CIC Plan, any equity awards held by a Named Executive Officer that are outstanding but unvested and that are not assumed by the acquiring company will vest, with performance awards deemed vested at 100% of target.
-In addition, following a merger in which the options have been assumed, if a Named Executive Officer's employment is involuntarily terminated or terminated by such officer for Good Reason, then any unvested options and other stock awards held by the Named Executive Officer, as noted above.
-If a merger had occurred effective as of December 31, 2019 and all performance awards were deemed vested at target, the realized value of the stock awards as of such date would have been \$39.4 million, \$2.1.1 million, \$4.9 million, \$5.4 million, and \$9.9 million for Mr. Davis, Dr. Stankovic, Mr. Kim, Ms. Ridloff and Mr. Yang, respectively.
+In addition, following a merger in which the options have been assumed, if a Named Executive Officer's employment is involuntarily terminated or terminated by such officer for Good Reason, then any unvested options and other stock awards held by the Named Executive Officer will vest.
+Thus, this type of vesting acceleration would require a "double trigger" for the applicable Named Executive Officer, as noted above.
+If a merger had occurred effective as of December 31, 2019 and all performance awards were deemed vested at target, the realized value of the stock awards as of such date would have been \$39.4 million, \$21.1 million, \$4.9 million, \$5.4 million, and \$9.9 million for Mr. Davis, Dr. Stankovic, Mr. Kim, Ms. Ridloff and Mr. Yang, respectively.
 In addition, the cash payout under the CIC Plan at December 31, 2019 would have been approximately \$3.1 million, \$2.2 million, \$1.1 million, \$1.2 million, and \$1.4 million, for Mr. Davis, Dr. Stankovic, Mr. Kim, Ms. Ridloff and Mr. Yang, respectively.